-I’m married to Ann and have been for 38 years.
+I’m married to Ann, my high school sweetheart, and have been for 40 years.

-I’m papa to Ava and Landon Abare (Mark and Jamie) and Miró West Abare (Brad and Jamaica)
+I’m papa to Ava, Landon, & Lily Abare (Mark and Jamie) and Miró West Abare (Brad and Jamaica)

-I serve as a board member for a handful of organizations.
+I have worked with a lot of well-liked people, founded the Epoch Awards and serve as a board member for a handful of organizations.

 God can do anything, you know—far more than you could ever imagine or guess or request in your wildest dreams!
 He does it not by pushing us around but by working within us, his Spirit deeply and gently within us.
 Eph.
 3:20-21 The Message